charmbracelet/bubbletea/tutorials/commands/README.md

     case statusMsg:
         // The server returned a status message.
 Save it to our model.
 Also
-        // tell the Bubble Tea runtime we ant to exit because we have
+        // tell the Bubble Tea runtime we ant to exit because we have nothing
-        // nothing else to do.
-Don't worry, we'll still be able to render
+        // else to do.
+We'll still be able to render a final view with our
-        // a final view with our status message. m.status = int(msg)
+        // status message.
+        m.status = int(msg)
         return m, tea.Quit